bondarukoleh/java_playground/info/basics.md

 DO NOT use inheritance if the subclass and superclass do not pass the IS-A test.
 Always ask yourself subclass IS-A more
     specific type of the superclass.

-Methods can be overridden but variables - cannot.
+Methods can be overridden with same signature but variables - cannot.
 Means, if you put in parent class type variable child class type instance it will have behaviour of the child but state of the parent.
 Parent field hides re-declared field in the child class.
 This has several reasons:
 1. Because overriding variables can break code in the superclass. e.g. if an override changes the variable's type, that is likely to change the behavior of methods declared in the parent class that used the original variable.
 2. If fields that were overridden were not private, it would be even worse.
 That would break the Liskov Substitutability